DeveloppeurPascal/one-shot-tools/README.md

 List all SVG files from a folder and create a unit where they are stored as strings in an array, with the filename as a constant used as array index.

+This one shot program is now a real project available [from this repository](https://github.com/DeveloppeurPascal/SVGFolder2DelphiUnit).

 ### TDirectory_CreateDirectory_Check

 Test methods TDirectory.CreateDirectory(), TDirectory.Delete() and the TPath.GetXXXPath() for Delphi programs on all available platforms.